 Select the branch (“sme review”) that you want to compare against the master.

 When you compare the branch against the master, you can see a list of all the changes.
-You can view the changes through two viewing modes: Unified or Split.
+You can view the changes through two viewing modes: Unified or Split (these are tabs shown on the right of the content).
 Unified shows the edits together in the same content area, whereas split shows the two files side by side.